 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!

 Anthony Homer H. Preimplantation genetic testing for aneuploidy (PGT-A): The biology, the technology and the clinical outcomes.
 Aust N Z J Obstet Gynaecol.
 2019 Apr;59(2):317-324. doi: 10.1111/ajo.12960.
 Epub 2019 Feb 27 (View)

 Rajesh Parikh F, Sitaram Athalye A, Jagannath Naik N, Jayaram Naik D, Ramesh Sanap R, Fali Madon P. Preimplantation Genetic Testing: Its Evolution, Where Are We Today?J Hum Reprod Sci .
 Oct-Dec 2018;11(4):306-314. doi: 10.4103/jhrs.JHRS_132_18 (View)

 Sciorio R, Anderson R. Fertility preservation and preimplantation genetic assessment for women with breast cancer.Cryobiology.
 2020 Feb 1;92:1-8. doi: 10.1016/j.cryobiol.2019.12.001.
 Epub 2019 Dec 18.

-FAQs from users: 'What is the probability that there will be no embryos left after the PGT?', 'Are PGD and PGT the same?', 'What are the advantages of doing a PGD?', 'Can extracting one or more cells from the embryo negatively affect its further development?', 'Is PGD better on day 3 or day 5?' and 'Is it possible to perform a polar corpuscle biopsy?'.
+FAQs from users: 'In what kind of cases is PGD being used?', 'What is the probability that there will be no embryos left after the PGT?', 'Are PGD and PGT the same?', 'What are the advantages of doing a PGD?', 'Can extracting one or more cells from the embryo negatively affect its further development?', 'Is PGD better on day 3 or day 5?' and 'Is it possible to perform a polar corpuscle biopsy?'.